Tips For How To Improve Posture Sitting At A Computer & Reducing Pain Symptoms Using Ergonomics When Working With Computers

 Regularly look away from the monitor – an eye break.
 Look away from the monitor for about 30 seconds, preferably into the distance rather than close up.
 Do this 2 or 3 times and hour, perhaps when shifting postures.
 Try to keep your monitor positioned approximately your arm length from your head to help reduce eye strain.
 Keep the monitor perpendicular to the desk, keeping away from sources of direct light that can produce glare.
 Keep your monitor free of dust and adjust the settings properly.

-Ergonomic Tips For How To Improve Posture Sitting At A Computer – Arm & Hands
+Ergonomic Tips For Sitting Computer Work – Arm & Hands

 Some individuals call them wrist rests, however, they are really palm supports and should only be used when taking a break from typing to rest the hands.
 Using these to rest with your wrists, or worse, when typing using a palm support under the wrists can actually increase pain & symptoms in the wrists and hands, increasing the risk for related injuries and conditions.